bcgov/onroutebc/policy-engine/docs/policy-configuration-reference.md

       ],
     }
 ```
 Properties of the permit type define whether it requires a driving route, weights, size, and commodity.
-The example above does not require any of these.
+The term oversize example above does not require any of these.
 A complex permit such as single trip oversize overweight would require all four.

 The `allowedVehicles` property is required for permit types that are for a single vehicle as opposed to for a vehicle combination (truck and trailers).
-For permits requiring a vehicle combination such as single trip oversize, the `allowedVehicles` property is not used, instead using configuration inside the commodity property, described below.
+For permits requiring a vehicle combination such as single trip oversize, the `allowedVehicles` property is not used, instead using configuration inside the commodity property, described in its own section below.

 The `rules` property defines policy rules for the permit type that will be checked during permit validation.
-There will be many rules for a single permit type, expressing business policy such as 'one may not apply for a permit with a start date in the past', 'the vehicle type being permitted must be one of the allowed vehicles for the permit type', 'a vehicle identification number must be 6 alphanumeric characters', and others.
+There will be many rules for a single permit type, expressing business policy such as 'you may not apply for a permit with a start date in the past', 'the vehicle type being permitted must be one of the allowed vehicles for the permit type', 'a vehicle identification number must be 6 alphanumeric characters', and others.
 Rules are expressed using the syntax defined by [JSON Rules Engine](https://github.com/cachecontrol/json-rules-engine).
 See the separate section on [rules](#rules) in this document.

 `costRules` are a special type of rule that define how much a permit costs based on the permit itself.
 Costs can take into account any property of the permit application such as duration, travel distance, start date, vehicle type, and others.
 See the separate section on [costRules](#costRules) in this document to understand how they differ from standard [JSON Rules Engine](https://github.com/cachecontrol/json-rules-engine) rules.